View the 2024 Petitions that have been filed with our office (updated daily).

 We are committed to keeping you aware of changes to the election law and how those changes affect voting in Westchester.
 Our office is here to assist you in any way we can.

 Westchester County works hard to encourage and protect your right to vote as a United States citizen.
-From the county’s Board of Elections, you can find your polling place, register to vote and learn about how to request an election ballot.
+From the county’s Board of Elections, you can find your ballot and polling place, register to vote and learn about how to request an election ballot.

 You can learn how to run for office or obtain county, state and federal financial disclosure statements.